Boyquotes/HighscoreManager/README.md

 ## Highscoremanager

-This is a simple script for saving and loading highscoredata.
+This is a simple script for saving and loading highscore data.

 ## Getting Started